-This sausage curry starts with frying up rounds of sausage and then cooking onion, carrot and garlic in the browned flavorful bits in the bottom of the frying pan.
+This sausage curry starts with frying up rounds of sausage and then cooking onions, carrots, and fresh garlic in the browned flavorful bits in the bottom of the pan.

-Curry powder and chicken stock are the main flavors in the silky gravy.
-A touch of flour and some cream thicken the sauce, giving it the perfect gravy consistency.
+Curry powder is the main flavor in the silky curry gravy, with chicken stock and soy sauce enhancing the sauce.
+A touch of flour and some heavy cream thicken the sauce, giving it the perfect gravy consistency.

-If you're looking for a basic curry sauce for on top of fries, like chips and curry then try my Curry Sauce for Fries recipe which uses a can of coconut milk.
+If you're looking for a basic curry sauce for serving on top of fries, like chips and curry then try my Curry Sauce for Fries recipe which uses coconut milk instead of heavy cream.

-Both this sausage curry and my curry sauce linked above are curries that are kind of inspired by the simpler curry powder based curry sauce of British inspired pub meals of fries and curry that I've had.
+Both this sausage curry and my fries with curry sauce are curries that are kind of inspired by the simpler curry powder-based curry sauce of British-inspired pub meals of fries and curry that I've had.

 Ingredients